-Dew's Ponds SAC Site description summary Qualifying features 102 A series of 12 ponds located in rural East Suffolk, in formerly predominantly arable land.
+Dew's Ponds SAC Site description summary Qualifying features A series of 12 ponds located in rural East Suffolk, in formerly predominantly arable land.
 Great Crested Newt has been found in all ponds.
 Some of the arable land has been converted to grassland and there are also hedgerows and ditches.
-1166 Triturus cristatus (Great Crested Newt) Component SSSI/s 103 Dew's Ponds SSSI Covers 6.72ha and contains 4 units.
+1166 Triturus cristatus (Great Crested Newt) Component SSSI/s Dew's Ponds SSSI Covers 6.72ha and contains 4 units.
 100% of area in Favourable condition.
-Conservation Objectives 104 Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the Favourable Conservation Status of its Qualifying Features, by maintaining or restoring; The extent and distribution of the habitats of qualifying species The structure and function of the habitats of qualifying species • The supporting processes on which the habitats of qualifying species rely The populations of qualifying species, and, The distr ibution of qualifying species within the site.
+Conservation Objectives Ensure that the integrity of the site is maintained or restored as appropriate, and The extent and distribution of the habitats of qualifying species ensure that the site contributes to achieving the Favourable Conservation Status of its Qualifying Features, by maintaining or restoring; The structure and function of the habitats of qualifying species The supporting processes on which the habitats of qualifying species rely The populations of qualifying species, and, The distr ibution of qualifying species within the site.

-The Wash and North Norfolk Coast SAC (inshore) Site description summary Qualifying features 105 The Wash is the largest embayment in the UK and is connected to the North Norfolk Coast 1110 Sandbanks which are slightly covered by sea water all the time
+The Wash and North Norfolk Coast SAC (inshore) Site description summary Qualifying features The Wash is the largest embayment in the UK and is connected to the North Norfolk Coast 1110 Sandbanks which are slightly covered by sea water all the time

-101 Taken from Natural England's European Site Conservation Objectives for Benacre to Easton Bavents SPA dated 30th June 2014version 2.
+&lt;sup>100 Taken from Natural England's European Site Conservation Objectives for Benacre to Easton Bavents SPA dated 30th June 2014version 2.
 Should be read in conjunction with the accompanying Supplementary Advice document which provides more detailed advice, and should be used in conjunction with the Regulation 35 Conservation Advice Package for the EMS.

-103 Condition status taken from Natural England data on 17th June 2019.
+Condition status taken from Natural England data on 17th June 2019.

-104 Taken from Natural England's European Site Conservation Objectives for Dew's Ponds SAC dated 30th June 2014-version 2.
+Taken from Natural England's European Site Conservation Objectives for Dew's Ponds SAC dated 30th June 2014-version 2.
 Should be read in conjunction with the accompanying Supplementary Advice document which provides more detailed advice.

-102 Taken from the Natura 2000 Standard data form for site UK0030133 Dew's Ponds SAC dated December 2015.
+&lt;sup>101 Taken from the Natura 2000 Standard data form for site UK0030133 Dew's Ponds SAC dated December 2015.

-105 Taken from the Natura 2000 Standard data form for site UK0017075 The Wash and North Norfolk Coast SAC dated December 2015.
+&lt;sup>104 Taken from the Natura 2000 Standard data form for site UK0017075 The Wash and North Norfolk Coast SAC dated December 2015.